kurttheviking/orchard-js/README.md

 ### The `options` object

 - `keyPrefix`: A string that is preprended to any subsequently cached key.
 Useful if a single redis database supports caching for multiple services.
 - `defaultExpires`: By default, cached data never expires.
 Use this option to set a default [TTL](http://redis.io/commands/ttl) for all cached keys.
-Key-level expiration, if provided, always supercedes the default.
-The value provided to this option can either be an `int` represening the number of seconds a key should live, or a duration object.
-Duration objects accept 1 or more valid parameters (`days`, `hours`, `minutes`, and/or `seconds`), for example:
+(Key-level expiration always supercedes this default.)
+The value can be either an `int` represening the number of seconds a key should live, or a duration object.
+Duration objects accept one or more valid parameters: `days`, `hours`, `minutes`, and/or `seconds`...

 ```
 {